-The BPAN projects promote and support the establishment of a representative network of protected areas in the Barents Region.
+The BPAN projects promoted and supported the establishment of a representative network of protected areas in the Barents Region.
 Protected area network is an important tool for biodiversity conservation and for adaptation to and mitigation of climate change.
 A representative network of protected areas safeguards biodiversity, supports natural ecosystems and maintains ecosystem services.
-The BPAN projects compile and analyse information on protected areas across borders.
+The BPAN projects compiled and analysed information on protected areas across borders.

 The main elements of the BPAN project in 2011-2014:

 • GIS analysis of the protected area network, including classification of the protected areas